LSSTDESC/desc-spark/tutorials/README.md

 # Apache Spark tutorials

 You will find (py)spark notebooks to start using Apache Spark.
-They are intented to be ran on a laptop or at NERSC (JupyterLab) when data access is needed.
+They are intended to be ran on a laptop or at NERSC (JupyterLab) when data access is needed.
 The goal is to introduce few functionalities of interest (and by no means complete!).
 Currently available:

 - Apache Spark for beginners.
 - Spark SQL and DataFrames: A tour of data format.
-- Data manipulation: functional programing & distributed computing.
+- Data manipulation: functional programming & distributed computing.
 - Towards DESC DC2 analysis.

-For actual DESC contribution, see the [logbook]().
+For actual DESC contribution, see the [logbook](https://github.com/LSSTDESC/desc-spark/tree/master/logbook).

 ## Language